-To follow the Frontiers Abroad Geology 2014 Field Camp, please see the Frontiers Abroad Blog.
+To follow the Frontiers Abroad Geology 2014 Field Camp, please see the Geology Field Camp Blog.

 The Geology of New Zealand Programme (Geology) begins with a five-week field camp, a series of mapping exercises and interlinked modules, that explores the stratigraphy, mountain building, and tectonics of the South Island and the volcanology and geothermal geology of the North Island.
 Following field-camp students transition to a campus semester at the University of Canterbury located in Christchurch on New Zealand’s South Island.
 While at the University of Canterbury students enroll in four courses, one of which is a research methods course based upon data collected in field camp.

-- Field Module 1: Introduction to geologic field mapping in an uplifted and deformed succession of Oligocene marine strata
+- Field Module 2: Detailed stratigraphic and structural mapping in an uplifted and deformed succession of Oligocene marine strata (Castle Hills basin)

-- Field Module 2: Gondwanaland to New Zealand: reconstructing the geologic architecture of the South Island
+- Field Module 3: Gondwanaland to New Zealand: reconstructing the geologic architecture of the South Island (Volcanology Stream)

-- Field Module 3: Volcanoes: Eruption Styles, Volcano Monitoring and Hazards
+- Field Module 4: Volcanoes: Eruption Styles, Volcano Monitoring and Hazards (Volcanology Stream)

 Download our Geology Brochure

 Programme Director: Dr. Darren Gravley, Faculty – Department of Geological Sciences, University of Canterbury